Diviade/cmput-191_Indexproject/README.md

 The local prices were then added to the beats index table

-## Stage 7: Getting the price difference
+## Stage 7: Getting the price difference and Displaying the data
 This was an easy step as all I had to do was subtract the beats price for each country to the CAD price.

 The difference was then added to the beats Index Table